Voluntary Agricultural District

 - Notice on the property signaling VAD membership and a notice in the county's land record system making those within a ½ mile of a VAD farm aware of the potential for noise, odor, dust, or slow moving vehicles associated with farming.

-- Landowners within the VAD who are not connected to water or sewer systems operated by the county can have water & sewer assessments waived.
+- Landowners within the VAD who are not connected to water or sewer systems operated by the county can have water and sewer assessments waived.

 - Public hearing held by the Gaston Soil and Water Conservation District if the land in the VAD is considered for a public project that may condemn land.